Cost of LivingUpdated May 2026

 Is Springfield Cheap or Expensive for Rent Prices?

-Why does rent prices cost less in Springfield? a community where local business owners price for neighbors, not tourists — and it shows in every quote you get The midwest region's Lake-effect snow and ice create plumbing emergencies that don't happen in warmer markets.
+Why do rent prices cost less in Springfield? a community where local business owners price for neighbors, not tourists — and it shows in every quote you get The midwest region's Lake-effect snow and ice create plumbing emergencies that don't happen in warmer markets.
 Budget accordingly., and IL's regulatory environment also play a role.
 Your budget will stretch further here than in most cities we track.

 Practical Advice for Springfield